zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    Creates a new logging stream with the default filter.

-   :id: The ID enum to be associated with the new logging stream.
+   :param id: The ID enum to be associated with the new logging stream.

-   :stream: A record defining the content that the new stream will log.
+   :param stream: A record defining the content that the new stream will log.

    :returns: True if a new logging stream was successfully created and